 Withdrawal or Leave of Absence Process

-Students who plan to withdraw or take a leave of absence from Whittier College must contact the Dean of Students office immediately.
-A student is not considered on leave or to have officially withdrawn from the College until the student submits a completed and signed Withdrawal Form to the Dean of Students office.
+Students who plan to withdraw or take a leave of absence from Whittier College must contact the Registrar’s office immediately.
+A student is not considered on leave or to have officially withdrawn from the College until the student submits a completed and signed Withdrawal Form to the Registrar’s office.
 If the Withdrawal Form is not submitted on a business day, the form will be processed on the next business day.
 This date will also be used to calculate tuition cancellations whenever applicable.

-Students who fail to notify the Dean of Students office of their withdrawal will not qualify for tuition cancellation of any kind.
+Students who fail to notify the Registrar’s office of their withdrawal will not qualify for tuition cancellation of any kind.

-Upon approval from the Dean of Students, notification of the withdrawal will be forwarded to the Office of Financial Aid, the Business Office, and the Registrar to assure timely adjustments to student accounts, financial aid awards and college records.
+Upon approval from the Registrar, notification of the withdrawal will be forwarded to the Office of Financial Aid, the Business Office, and the Dean of Students to assure timely adjustments to student accounts, financial aid awards and college records.